gold-reel-media/giftd/README.md

 # giftd

-## An application to make your wish list a reality
+## An application to make your wish a reality

 ## Purpose

-Want to have a place for your friends to see your gift wishes at all times of the year?
-Giftd does the work for you!
+Need a place for your friends to see your gift wishes at all times of the year? giftd does the work for you!

 ## MVP

 * Web Based application for people to create profiles
+* Pages secured with Auth0 so you cannot view other user's information unless logged in and connected with them
-* each user will create various gift wish lists for different events
+* Each user will create various gift wish lists for different events
 * Users will buy gifts from each other's lists
-* Gifts purchased by one user will not be able to be purchased by other users - the purchased item will be dropped from list or listed as purchased
+* Once your friend finds something to buy you, then can reserve it by clicking the "buy me!" button.
+This will change the status of the item to "purchased" and will update its status in the databse
 * Wish list items can be shared between event lists

 ## Contributors

-* Kathleen Doviken - wireframe and logo
-* Thomas Smajstrla - Material UI
+* Thomas Smajstrla - Database configuration and seeds / search for friend component
-* Cristina Kernan - Material UI
+* Cristina Kernan - user profile component / add item & and list components / Material UI
-* Meg Gallagher - Auth0
+* Meg Gallagher - Auth0 / friend profile components
+* Kathleen Doviken - welcome page and logo

 ### Techonology Used

 * React
 * Javascript
 * MySQL